smkent/dotfiles/README.md

 * Display username if different from the value of `prompt_hide_user` in [`.bashrc`](/.bashrc)
 * Display current directory name if different from `${HOME}`
-* Display exit code of the previous command if nonzero (or "bg" / "C-c" when backgrounding a job or typing Ctrl-C, respectively)
+* Display exit code of the previous command if nonzero (or "bg" / "^C" when backgrounding a job or typing Ctrl-C, respectively)
 * Display runtime of the previous command if longer than 10 seconds
 * Display size of the directory stack if not empty